elki-project/elki-project.github.io/dev/projectideas.md

 - ROSECC correlation clustering:

   M. S. Aziz, and C. K. Reddy.
 "A robust seedless algorithm for correlation clustering."
 Advances in Knowledge Discovery and Data Mining.
 Springer Berlin Heidelberg, 2010.
 28-37.

+- STATPC subspace clustering:

+  G. Moise and J. Sander.
+"Finding non-redundant, statistically significant regions in high dimensional data: a novel approach to projected and subspace clustering."
+Proceedings of the 14th ACM SIGKDD international conference on Knowledge discovery and data mining, 2008.
+533-541.

 ### Outlier detection algorithms